Content Section 1

 - Stimulate and promote research and curricular offerings in the area of AAS

 - Sponsor an interdisciplinary minor that integrates offerings in AAS from the social sciences, the humanities, and other related disciplines.

 - Add to the university's intellectual environment by sponsoring conferences, colloquia, seminars, brown bag lectures series, invited lectures, and/or other activities.

-- Support faculty and graduate student research and publication.
+- Support faculty, graduate, and undergraduate student research and publication.